-ARTICLE III-5: To see if the Town will vote to accept the provisions of General Laws chapter 40, Section 42K for the levy of special assessments to meet the whole or part of the cost incurred of laying water pipes for the conveyance or distribution of water, or do or act anything thereon.
+ARTICLE 38: To see if the Town will vote to accept the provisions of General Laws chapter 40, Section 42K allowing for the levy of special assessments to meet the whole or part of the cost incurred of laying water pipes for the conveyance or distribution of water, or do or act anything thereon.

 Board of Selectmen: Recommends 4-0-1.
 Finance Committee: Recommends 7-2.
-Board of Water Commissioners: Recommends 3-0.